circular-code/resources/README.md

 # resources
-Some actualy helpful resources for web development
+Some actualy helpful resources for web development/design

 #### News